-- About Direct NFS Client Storage Direct NFS Client integrates the NFS client functionality directly in the Oracle software to optimize the I/O path between Oracle and the NFS server.
-This integration can provide significant performance improvements. - Creating an oranfstab File for Direct NFS Client If you use Direct NFS Client, then you must create a configuration file, oranfstab, to specify the options, attributes, and parameters that enable Oracle Database to use Direct NFS Client. - Configurable Attributes for the oranfstab File You can configure various settings in the oranfstab file. - Mounting NFS Storage Devices with Direct NFS Client Direct NFS Client determines mount point settings for NFS storage devices based on the configuration information in oranfstab.
-Direct NFS Client uses the first matching entry as the mount point. - Specifying Network Paths for a NFS Server Direct NFS Client can use up to four network paths defined in the oranfstab file for an NFS server. - Enabling Direct NFS Client To enable Direct NFS Client, you must add an oranfstab file to the Oracle\home \dbs directory and modify the related DLL files used by the Oracle Database software. - Performing Basic File Operations Using the ORADNFS Utility ORADNFS is a utility which enables the database administrators to perform basic file operations over Direct NFS Client on Microsoft Windows platforms. - Monitoring Direct NFS Client Usage You use data dictionary view to monitor the Direct NFS client. - Disabling Oracle Disk Management Control of NFS for Direct NFS Client If you no longer want to use the Direct NFS client, you can disable it.
+About Direct NFS Client Storage Direct NFS Client integrates the NFS client functionality directly in the Oracle software to optimize the I/O path between Oracle and the NFS server.
+This integration can provide significant performance improvements.

+- Creating an oranfstab File for Direct NFS Client If you use Direct NFS Client, then you must create a configuration file, oranfstab, to specify the options, attributes, and parameters that enable Oracle Database to use Direct NFS Client. - Configurable Attributes for the oranfstab File You can configure various settings in the oranfstab file. - Mounting NFS Storage Devices with Direct NFS Client Direct NFS Client determines mount point settings for NFS storage devices based on the configuration information in oranfstab.
+Direct NFS Client uses the first matching entry as the mount point. - Specifying Network Paths for a NFS Server Direct NFS Client can use up to four network paths defined in the oranfstab file for an NFS server. - Enabling Direct NFS Client You enable Direct NFS Client by running the enable\dnfs.bat command - Performing Basic File Operations Using the ORADNFS Utility ORADNFS is a utility which enables the database administrators to perform basic file operations over Direct NFS Client on Microsoft Windows platforms. - Monitoring Direct NFS Client Usage You use data dictionary view to monitor the Direct NFS client. - Disabling Direct NFS Client You disable Direct NFS Client by running the disable dnfs.bat command.